Women, Gender, and Families of Color

-Women, Gender, and Families of Color is a multidisciplinary journal that centers on the study of Black, Latina, Indigenous, and Asian American women, gender, and families.
+Women, Gender, and Families of Color (WGFC) is a multidisciplinary journal that centers on the study of Black, Latina, Indigenous, and Asian American women, gender, and families.
 Within this framework, the journal encourages theoretical and empirical research from history, the social and behavioral sciences, and humanities including comparative and transnational research, and analyses of domestic social, political, economic, and cultural policies and practices within the United States.

 Women, Gender, and Families of Color is published in partnership with the Department of Women, Gender, and Sexuality at the University of Kansas.

 We have covered Women, Gender, and Families of Color as part of our podcast series, The UPside.
 Please check out our conversation with UIP acquisitions editor Dominique Moore and WGFC editor Ayesha Hardison: https://soundcloud.com/user-511256562/dr-ayesha-hardison-and